ubemacapuno/Coding-Challenges/README.md

 ## How It's Made: <a target="_blank" href="https://coreydamocles-codewars.netlify.app">Live Demo!</a>

 **Tech used:** JavaScript!
-In addition to the problems I solve, within this repo is a function that pulls data from the Codewars API and displays my current Codewars stats in the browser!
+In addition to the problems I solve, within this repo is a function that pulls data from the Codewars API and displays my current Codewars stats in the browser.

  <tr>
     <td width="33.3%"  style="align:center;" valign="top">